-Phase 1 of the Project includes an approximate 1.2 million SF industrial building intended for distribution/logistics users.
-The building is proposed to include 172 loading docks while the site will provide 89 tractor trailer parking spaces and 1,371 vehicle parking spaces.
-The residential component of the project is proposed to include 150 residential rental units constructed under the Commonwealth's 40R Smart Growth overlay district designation.
+Phase 1 of the Project includes an approximate 1.2 million SF industrial building (and support facilities) intended for distribution/logistics users.
+The development is proposed to include 172 loading docks while the site will provide 89 tractor trailer parking spaces and 1,371 vehicle parking spaces.
+There is also a proposed 101,000 SF of retail components.
+The residential component of the Project is proposed to include 150 residential rental units constructed under the Commonwealth's 40R Smart Growth overlay district designation.
 Capital Group Properties, LLC has indicated that all units will "count as part of the Towns affordable housing stock."
 As RKG understands the 40R guidelines, for all housing units to count towards a community's affordable housing stock, either: